joemphilips/walletts/README.md

 and
 run `yarn build` to build all packages

-run
-`docker-compose up --abort-on-container-exit walletts` to run test in all packages

 run `yarn dev` to launch application in development mode. this will compile every packages with `tsc -w`.
 So changes in an every package will invoke HMR in the app